-Tucked behind the urban sprawl that marks Tamiami Trail in Sarasota County is a hidden gem, Oscar Scherer State Park is a 1400-acre wilderness with paddle trails for canoe and kayak, a freshwater swimming lake and 15 miles of off-road trails for hikers and mountain bikes.
+Tucked behind the suburban sprawl that marks Tamiami Trail in Sarasota County is a hidden gem: Oscar Scherer State Park, 1400-acre wilderness with paddle trails for canoe and kayak, a freshwater swimming lake and more than 15 miles of off-road trails for hikers and mountain bikes.

 For birders, Oscar Scherer State Park is home of the Florida scrub jay, a threatened species increasingly rare as its natural scrub habitat disappears under the blades of bulldozers.